trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/viewall.md

 The *Show All* option, which offers a comprehensive overview of alert activity for the current day, thereby providing users to access and assess alert information.

 :::info navigation
-:point_right: Go to Alerts-> Show all
+:point_right: Go to Alerts&rarr; Show all
 :::

 This shows alert counts per type for today.
 These counts indicate total number of alerts seen from midnight today till now.